 A vegan chocolate overnight oats taste like a decadent chocolate peanut butter pudding with pieces of smooth oats and crunchy bites of chocolate chips.

 It’s is very easy to make peanut butter chocolate overnight oats as a healthy breakfast.
-But first, remember that overnights oats required 24 hours in the fridge to set, so you must prepare this recipe at least the day before.
+But first, remember that overnight oats require 24 hours in the fridge to set, so you must prepare this recipe at least the day before.

 You need only a few wholesome ingredients to make this vegan overnight oats chocolate breakfast at home.